 Looking for a high-end modern look?
 Polished concrete is an option you should be looking at.
-Polished, high gloss floors are extremely hard wearing, easy to clean and can be used in a wide range of areas throughout your home.
+Polished, high gloss floors are extremely hard-wearing, easy to clean and can be used in a wide range of areas throughout your home.
 Polished concrete floors provide an earthy feel and a seamless floor that looks fantastic throughout your house interiors.

-Polished concrete is also super popular in the commercial market as it offer the hardest wearing flooring option in the industry that is easy to keep clean.
+Polished concrete is also super popular in the commercial market as it offers the hardest wearing flooring option in the industry that is easy to keep clean.
 Correctly finished polished concrete is not only attractive but is also highly flexible with a wide range of styles and finishes.

-Polished concrete surfaces undergo the most mechanical refinement and is considered the premium concrete flooring solution.
+Polished concrete surfaces undergo the most mechanical refinement and are considered the premium concrete flooring solution.
 The polished concrete process incorporates grouting and chemical hardeners, commonly called ‘densifiers’, to improve the durability and appearance of the floor.

 As with the other types of concrete, polished concrete can be tailored to suit any design, with the aggregate exposure and sheen of the floor varied as desired.
 Polished concrete is an extremely popular choice for indoor applications, as it is, also hygienic, stain-resistant and dust-free.

 Mechanically polished concrete is typically only used indoors– it is the true form of polished concrete as it is the concrete itself that is polished and buffed until it shines – there is no topical coating and therefore there is nothing to wear away over time, and it will last you many years.